-Diet: They make short dives for food.
-Food is either taken from the water column or by shovelling through soft bottom substrates.
-They feed on aquatic invertebrates like amphipods, midges, clams, snails and zebra mussels in the early breeding season and seeds from aquatic plants in the late summer.
+They make short dives for food.
+Food is either taken from the water column or by shoveling through soft bottom substrates.
+They feed on aquatic invertebrates like amphipods, midges, clams, snails, and zebra mussels in the early breeding season and seeds from aquatic plants in the late summer.

 Lesser scaup begin courtship in December, continue through spring migration and are paired by the time they reach their breeding grounds.
 The average clutch size is nine eggs and incubation lasts between 21 and 27 days.
 Ducklings can walk, swim and dive almost immediately.
 Broods will sometimes create large groups with many ducklings.
 Ducklings are able to fly at 47 days.